-This is what is likely to have happened in Wuhan, China last winter with the abrupt deployment of the extensive microwave radiofrequency network known as "5G".
+This is what is likely to have happened in Wuhan, China in the winter of 2019 with the abrupt deployment of the extensive microwave radiofrequency network known as "5G".
 I describe below how this situation can help us to understand the role of electromagnetic radiation in the outbreak of Covid-19 and I propose a second hypothesis describing the possibility that certain coronaviruses may be produced within the body of the bat itself, provoked by such environmental changes.